Innovative Routines International: IRI FieldShield

-FieldShield is a CoSort spin-off designed to protect data privacy in structured and semi-structured data sources.
-The software protects personally identifiable information and other private data at the field or record level within database tables, files and other sources subject to data spill.
+FieldShield is a CoSort spin-off designed to protect data privacy in structured and some semi-structured data sources.
+The software classifies and masks personally identifiable information and other private data at the field or record level within database tables, files and other sources subject to data spill.
 Privacy functions include AES encryption, data masking, and pseudonymization.
 Job details can be audited from a log file in XML format.

-IRI CellShield

-CellShield is a data discovery and masking product designed for protecting data at the cell level in Microsoft Excel spreadsheets.
-CellShield comes in Personal and Enterprise editions, with the latter capable of finding and remediating PII in multiple files and sheets in drives and folders accessible on a local area network.

 IRI DarkShield

-DarkShield is a data discovery and masking product designed for protecting data hidden in so-called dark data, or unstructured file, repositories.
-DarkShield shares the same data searching, classification, and masking functionality with FieldShield and the CellShield Enterprise Edition in IRI Workbench.

-IRI Workbench

-The Workbench is a graphical user interface (GUI) and integrated development environment (IDE) for all IRI software products, built on Eclipse™.
-The Workbench is a free, optional place to design, run, and manage data connections, metadata, and jobs, and to use third-party plug-ins for business intelligence, data modeling, version control, etc.
+DarkShield is another data classification and data masking product front-ended in IRI Workbench for finding and protecting personally identifiable information in structured, semi-structured and unstructured sources on-premise or in the cloud.
+DarkShield shares data classes and masking functions with FieldShield and also supports flat files and relational databases, but is purpose-built for NoSQL databases, images (in BMP, GIF, JPG, PNG, TIF and DICOM format), signatures, and files in JSON, XML, HL7, X12, FHIR, raw text, Parquet, PDF, Microsoft Office, and audio formats.
+DarkShield runs self-hosted on Windows or Linux hardware and can reach files in Amazon S3, Azure Blob, Google Cloud Platform, and SharePoint Online.
+It combines search and mask operations in the same job and can run from the GUI, command-line or API to support DevOps pipelines, dynamic data masking, and load balancing.